francisaddae/PYTHON/README.md

 # PYTHON
-Compiation of basic Python Programming
+Compilation of basic Python Programming and Algorithum